shuhei/shuhei.github.com/source/posts/2022-06-03-toy-browser.md

 ## Python

-The book uses Python for good reasons.
+The book uses Python for [good reasons](https://browser.engineering/blog/why-python.html "Why Python? | Web Browser Engineering").
 I followed the path and used Python because I wanted to focus on the subject instead of spending time on _how to do X in Y language_.
 I had already made enough (fun) mistakes of this kind in my life.

-Also, I was not that familiar with Python.
-Before starting the project, I hadn’t written much Python.
-It's used in many places.
-Good chance to learn it.
-Now I like the syntax.
+Also, it was a good opportunity for me to learn Python.
+Python is used in a lot of places now, but I had survived without learning it before the project.
+After writing thousands of lines, I like its concise syntax.

 I used [pyright](https://github.com/microsoft/pyright) for static type-checking along with [coc-pyright](https://github.com/fannheyward/coc-pyright) on Vim.
 Its type inference worked quite well for me.
 It uses a gradual typing approach similar to TypeScript although Python’s type annotation is part of the language specification.
 Python’s typing features don’t look as powerful as TypeScript, but they met more than 90% of my needs.
 Also, auto-completion was helpful for a Python beginner.